fsprojects/Paket/docs/content/template-files.md

 	  FSharp.Core >= 4.3.1
 	  Other.Dep ~> LOCKEDVERSION

+It's possible to add a line to constrain the targetFramework:

+	dependencies
+	  framework: net45
+	    FSharp.Core 4.3.1
+		My.OtherThing
+	  framework: netstandard11
+		FSharp.Core 4.3.1

+Like that the package is only going to be used by a project >= net45 and for >= netstandard11 it will not use My.OtherThing package.

 In a project file, the following dependencies will be added:

 * any Paket dependency with the range specified in the [`paket.dependencies` file](dependencies-file.html).